360ls/360ls/_requirements/platform.md

 **Our Decisions (final selections in bold)**

-* Video Sticher
+* Video Stitcher
     1. **OpenCV**:
-        OpenCV is an open source library that implements various computer vision algorithms.
+        OpenCV is an open source library that implements various computer vision algorithms and provides wrappers for various languages such as Python, C++ and Java.
-        We chose OpenCV because it provides the sitching algorithms that we need to construct our 360 degree video.
+        We chose OpenCV because it provides the stitching algorithms that we need to construct our 360 degree video.
 OpenCV is also optimized to support GPU acceleration and multi-core to create real-time applications.
 We will use the Python wrappers for OpenCV because we have much more experience with Python over C++, and since most of the work is done